-1. Key Characteristics
+1. Key Characteristics of Anatolian Shepherd Dogs

-Anatolian shepherd dogs are large, rugged and powerful working dogs.
+Anatolian Shepherd Dogs are large, rugged and powerful working dogs.
 They have a superior ability to defend livestock and strong protection instincts.

 The eyes are medium, almond-shaped and set apart, coming in colors of dark brown to light amber.
-The tail is set high and may be curled; some tails have curls that never fully straighten, no matter the dog’s mood.
+The tail is set high and may be curled.
+Some tails have curls that never fully straighten, no matter the dog’s mood.

 Both coat types come in all colors, patterns and markings, including fawn and brindle.
-The classic color for this breed is fawn with a black mask.
+The classic color for Anatolian Shepherd Dogs is fawn with a black mask.

-2. Where They Came From
+2. Where Anatolian Shepherd Dogs Came From

 Bred to endure harsh climates and terrains, these large flock guards were the first line of protection for shepherds’ livestock.

 The first active breeding pair of Anatolians was brought to the United States in the late 1960s.
 The pair, named Zorba and Peki, produced the first recorded litter bred in America in 1970.

-3. How Friendly Are They?
+3. How Friendly Are Anatolian Shepherd Dogs?